'Mean tweets' threaten Biden budget pick Tanden as U.S. moderates balk

 A Romney spokeswoman said he was also opposed.
 “He believes it’s hard to return to comity and respect with a nominee who has issued a thousand mean tweets,” she said.

 Biden, a Democrat, still supports Tanden.
-White House spokeswoman Jen Psaki said the administration was “looking ahead to the committee votes this week and continuing to work toward her confirmation.”
+White House spokeswoman Jen Psaki said the administration still saw a path toward her confirmation.
+“We’ll continue to work in supporting her nomination,” she told a news briefing.

 The confirmation fight underscored the influence moderates will have as Biden works with the narrowly divided Congress.